graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 )]
 ```

-This is just the relevant snippet, [`autoconf/lib/autoconf/c.m4`](https://ftp.gnu.org/gnu/autoconf/) goes on to check a lot more and is worth a read anyway.
+This is just the relevant snippet, but [`autoconf/lib/autoconf/c.m4`](https://ftp.gnu.org/gnu/autoconf/) actually goes on to check a lot more and is worth a read for anyone looking to write their own method..

 > **Note:** Autoconf defines 4 types of endianness.
 Here is a snippet from `autoconf/test/semantics.at`:
 >